ESG stock volatility and ESG adjusted Mean Variance Portfolio

 Regarding our first research question, we constructed regressions, and the results con- firmed that companies with higher ESG scores tend to exhibit lower stock volatility.
 This finding has significant implications for both companies and investors.
 By using ESG ratings as a reference, companies can better optimize management structures, plan for long-term development, instill confidence in the market, and investors can choose more stable strate- gies and construct less volatile portfolios.

 Furthermore, considering the impact of ESG on volatility, we posed our second research question.
 We incorporated ESG performance considerations and introduced ESG tilt to adjust the Markowitz Mean-Variance Model.
 Generally, our study indicated that both excessively low and high ESG scores could lead an undesirable outcome.
 Additionally, the ESG-derived efficient frontiers demonstrated that investors need to make a sacrifice between lower returns and higher volatility when seeking higher ESG scores.
 Based on those findings, we provided different investing options for diverse profile investors.
-In conclusion, our study provides valuable insights into the relationship between the ESG scores and stock return and volatility in China’s A-share market, highlighting the importance of considering ESG factors for both companies and investors, and proposing a mean-variance model that incorporates ESG factors for investors for consideration
+In conclusion, our study provides valuable insights into the relationship between the ESG scores and stock return and volatility in China’s A-share market, highlighting the importance of considering ESG factors for both companies and investors, and proposing a mean-variance model that incorporates ESG factors for investors for consideration.

 Click here for more information (Github)